Car Tax Calculator USA - Calculate State Vehicle Purchase Taxes and Fees

 Q: Which states have no sales tax on cars?

-A: Alaska, Delaware, Montana, New Hampshire, and Oregon have no state sales tax on vehicle purchases.
-However, local jurisdictions in Alaska may impose local sales taxes on vehicles.
+A: Alaska, Delaware, Montana, New Hampshire, and Oregon do not impose a state-wide sales tax on vehicle purchases.

 Q: What are typical DMV fees?